 For people living with a social anxiety disorder, panic disorder, obsessive-compulsive disorder, and post-traumatic stress disorder, CBD could be a beneficial treatment.

 Anti-seizure properties of CBD

-It appears that CBD works on receptors that alter brain chemistry in a way that reduces the chances of a seizure – making it an effective preventative measure for some people, including those with epilepsy.
+It appears that CBD works on receptors which alter brain chemistry in a way that reduces the chances of a seizure.
+Making it an effective preventative measure for some people, including those with epilepsy.

 There are many studies still in the process of being published, and the outlook so far is looking good!

 For centuries, cannabis has been used as a method for suppressing nausea and vomiting.
 This makes CBD a fantastic addition to your day if you have trouble keeping food down because of a medication you’re taking or if you’re experiencing nausea from sickness, anxiety, motion sickness, or any other reason.

 In modest doses, CBD can act as a mild stimulant since it activates the same adenosine receptors as caffeine.
 But curiously enough, many people also report that when taken at night, CBD can provide a balancing effect that helps to ensure a good night’s sleep.
 Go figure!

 Do you have trouble getting to sleep?
 CBD could be a fantastic addition to your nighttime routine!